Audience: Franklin University students taking courses with McGraw-Hill Connect courseware.

 You may encounter a screen where you are being asked to purchase access, or enter a registration code for a course that is supposed to have integrated McGraw-Hill Connect access.
 A screen like this likely means that McGraw-Hill is processing the course for integration.
 As a workaround, please follow these steps to access the courseware platform:

-1. Make sure to access the courseware through BlueQuill.
+1. Make sure to access the courseware through BlueQuill or Canvas.
 Use steps 1 and 2 from the section above entitled: Accessing McGraw-Hill Connect.
 You must access your e-textbooks and courseware using this method for all courses with e-textbook and/or courseware integration.